-- Male achievement in 2022-2023 has decreased to 57.8%.
-Female achievement also decreased to 66.6%. - White British male achievement decreased to 59.8% with those of Asian ethnicity have also seen a significant decrease in achievement to 59%, which is an increase of 4.8%.
+- Male achievement in 2021-2022 has increased to 59.3% whilst this an increase from the previous year it is still unacceptably low.
+Female achievement also rose to 67.5% which is a 2.5% increase. - White British male achievement rose to 61.7% with those of Asian ethnicity have also seen a significant increase in achievement to 64.8% which is an increase of 9.8%.

-Learner Re-Engagement (Starting Out Right Now or Jigsaw programme)
+Student Re-Engagement (Starting Out Right Now or Jigsaw programme)

 - The College is proactively involved in re-engagement activity for 16-18-year olds to help individuals in the community and looks at a variety of strategies that could either help a young person from becoming a NEET (Not in Education, Employment or Training) statistic or to offer someone who is NEET an opportunity to follow a personal pathway of learning.
-Referrals are forwarded from schools, in college, external agencies, social services, youth offending team and The Princes Trust.
-An action plan is developed and records any external agency involvement. - The aim of these programmes is to re-engage students on a personalised programme or a modular programme and many have been re-introduced in the centres they initially came from and were successful and in most cases achieved a full or partial qualification.

-- Some of the benefits on offer to students are: - Subsidised bus pass. - Cash bursary. - Up to £200 to spend on food and drink at college cafes. - College lunch (subsidised). - Stationary/printing bursary of up to £60 to spend in the college library. - Free uniform and specialist kit. - All University Centre full time students can apply for the '£500 Bonus for Full-Time students' again this is not means tested.
-This is for help with course related costs. - There is a small hardship fund of £8,000 for those who experience unexpected hardship in University Centre.
+Referrals are forwarded from schools, in College, external agencies, social services, youth offending team and The Princes Trust.
+An action plan is developed and records any external agency involvement. - The aim of these programmes is to re-engage students on a personalised programme or a modular programme and many have been re-introduced in the centres they initially came from and were successful and in most cases achieved a full or partial qualification. - The work is carried out by working closely with many external agencies and more work is planned with young carers and the agencies that work with families and young people.
+With the introduction of the engagement team the students are supported in centre. - Some of the benefits on offer to students are: - Subsidised bus pass. - Cash bursary. - Up to £200 to spend on food and drink at College cafes. - College lunch (subsidised). - Stationary/printing bursary of up to £60 to spend in the College library. - Free uniform and specialist kit. - All University Centre full time students can apply for the '£500 Bonus for Full-Time students' again this is not means tested.
+This is for help with course related costs. - There is a small hardship fund of £8,000 for those who experience unexpected hardship in the University Centre.